aws/aws-cdk-go/awscdk/awsec2/README.md

 })
 ```

-The construct will use the AWS official NAT instance AMI, which has already
+The V1 `NatProvider.instance` construct will use the AWS official NAT instance AMI, which has already
 reached EOL on Dec 31, 2023.
 For more information, see the following blog post:
 [Amazon Linux AMI end of life](https://aws.amazon.com/blogs/aws/update-on-amazon-linux-ami-end-of-life/).